scalatra/scalatra-website/guides/databinders.md

 Note that in this code, the incoming params are not automatically pushed onto a new instance of the Todo case class.
-This is because Scalatra users habitually use wildly varying approaches to persistence frameworks and have very different needs from data validation.
+This is because Scalatra users habitually use wildly varying approaches to persistence frameworks and have very different needs when it comes to data validation.

 What the `CreateTodoCommand` object gives you instead, is a way to componentize and re-use the same Command object across any part of your application which requires the creation of a Todo, and easily apply validation conditions based on incoming parameters.

 Since databinder commands in Scalatra have nothing to do with your chosen persistence library, the concepts of databinding and validation are